At 29, I Finally Opened Up To My Immigrant Mother About Dating

 Heavy, intrusive questions.
 (By the way, my answers are yes and yes.)
 But with the added pressure of her marriage talk, I stayed mum about my personal life — I still hadn’t dated anyone I considered a long-term prospect and I felt there was no use in discussing dead-end dates with someone who wanted me to speed up the entire process.

 When I moved home in September 2020, I wasn’t sure how long I’d be staying.
-I gave up my Upper East Side apartment, put my things in storage, and drove ten hours back to Michigan without a return date in mind.
+I gave up my apartment, put my things in storage, and drove ten hours back home without a return date in mind.
 Before this, I never thought I’d live with my parents again.
 But I wanted to save money while I dealt with a quarter-life crisis, and the pandemic provided an easy escape hatch, even if it meant giving up part of my independence.
-Soon, my Hinge location was set to Michigan.
+Soon, my Hinge location was set to my hometown.

 Anil was one of the first people I matched with and before I knew it, we were sitting across from one another at a local restaurant for four hours.
-I was taken with his beard and his gentle voice, and how easily conversation flowed.
-At the end of the date, he asked me something that none of the New York boys had ever brought up so early.
+I was taken with his beard and his gentle voice, and how easily the conversation flowed.
+At the end of the date, he asked me something that none of the others had ever brought up so early.
 “What are you looking for?”

-Dinner dates were followed by trips to cider mills and night outings to the drive-in cinema or local jazz club.
-On some dates we’d simply meet in the Meijer parking lot, me sliding into his passenger seat or hopping on the back of his motorcycle to head to a restaurant.
-I had my first Chik-fil-a sandwich with him, and we both agreed that the Wendy's spicy chicken sandwich was superior.
+Dinner dates were followed by trips to breweries and night outings to the drive-in cinema or jazz clubs.
+On some dates we’d simply meet in a parking lot, me sliding into his passenger seat or hopping on the back of his motorcycle to head to a restaurant.
 It was simple and easy, and in a pandemic world, we didn’t think too hard about the future.

 Advertisement